-Years ago, I lived in Mobile, Alabama, which was a wonderful cultural experience for a North Eastern-raised, transplanted Californian.
-While there, I had the great fortune to meet someone I would call affectionately a character, a consummate southern gentlemen in his genteel mannerisms and language from a bygone era.
+Years ago, I lived in Mobile, Alabama, which was a wonderful cultural experience for a north eastern-raised, transplanted Californian.
+While there, I had the great fortune to meet someone I would call affectionately a character, a consummate Southern gentleman in his genteel mannerisms and language from a bygone era.
 I still chuckle to this day over his reference to the Civil War as “those recent unpleasantries.”

-If your family is like mine, as holiday gatherings approache we are thinking of ways to avoid “unpleasantries” as the extended family gathers with all of their diverse opinions on religion, marriage, lifestyles and related issues of the day.
-There is always a tension between a sense of obligation to witness the Gospel and staying quiet for fear of causing a civil war.
-Love and preserving relationships for a better time and place is usually the best policy.
+If your family is like mine, as holiday gatherings approach we are thinking of ways to avoid a civil war or any kind of conflict as the extended family gathers with all of their diverse opinions on religion, marriage, lifestyles and related issues of the day.
+There is always a tension between a sense of obligation to witness the Gospel, particularly for the sake of the children, and staying quiet for the sake of peace.
+Love and perservance may be the best course of action while saving delicate discussions for a better time and place.

 Here are some tips that may be helpful finding a way to plant seeds of truth that hopefully will provoke thought rather than conflict.